jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) the cost of the units that the insolvent participant would be required to surrender or repay under this Act (other than this provision); and
   (c) any costs associated with bringing and carrying out the action to recover the debt.
 (3) For the purposes of subsection (2)﻿(a), the following formula must be used to calculate the total cost of the units:A = B × Cwhere—Ais the total cost of the unitsBis the number of unitsCis the price, in dollars, of carbon per tonne on the relevant date, as set by or in accordance with regulations made under section 30W.
-(4) Any administrative costs incurred in the recovery of costs under subsection (2) and any penalties incurred under section 134 to 134D constitute a debt to the Crown and are recoverable by the chief executive in a court of competent jurisdiction.
+(4) Any administrative costs incurred in the recovery of costs under subsection (2) and any penalties incurred under section 134 to 134D, 190E, or 190H constitute a debt to the Crown and are recoverable by the chief executive in a court of competent jurisdiction.
 (5) In this section,—
   - **insolvency process** means receivership under the Receiverships Act 1993, liquidation under the Companies Act 1993, or bankruptcy under the Insolvency Act 2006
   - **relevant date** means the earlier of—